 For a project to go ahead, you will need to make a firm offer to your customer.
 It is your construction bid.
 In it, you commit to providing your customer with a specified construction at a given price and often by a given date too.
 If the customer approves the bid, you are then expected to honor your commitment and carry out the work, as described in the bid.
 Clearly, you need the most accurate cost estimates available in order to put the right price into your bid and make a satisfactory profit on the job.

 I Want It Now!

 Some estimates and bids, especially for bigger projects, may take considerable time and effort.
 For smaller projects, however, customers may want to take a decision more quickly.
 They may sign with a contractor offering a reasonable or “good enough” estimate this week, rather than one that comes along with a better one next week.
 The price estimate may then simply become the bid that is signed by both parties for work to commence right away.

-Saving Time and Energy in Preparing Estimates and Bids
+Saving Time and Energy When Preparing Estimates and Bids